-Special Provisions
+Disability Provisions

-Upon application and approval, students with a diagnosed disability or medical condition will be given special provision as approved by NESA.
+Upon application and approval, students with a disability or medical condition will be supported with appropriate disability provisions for school-based assessment tasks.
+Approval of disability provisions for HSC examinations is via student application to NESA.

-If a student believes they qualify for special provisions they must see Mr Ritchie Duncan, Head Teacher Welfare, or the Head Teacher of the course concerned.
-Students will be required to complete an Application for Special Provisions and submit it for approval, together with supporting documentation eg. Medical Certificate.
+If a student believes they qualify for disability provisions, they must see the Deputy Principal or the Head Teacher of the course concerned.
+Students will be required to complete an Application for Disability Provisions and submit it for approval, together with supporting documentation as appropriate eg: Medical Certificate.